-CNC machine tools are highly integrated mechatronic products, which are composed of precision machinery and automatic control systems.
+CNC machines are highly integrated mechatronic products, which are composed of precision machinery and automatic control systems.
 They have high positioning accuracy and repeat positioning accuracy.
-The transmission system of the machine tool and the structure of the machine tool have high rigidity and heat.
-Stability; measures to reduce errors were adopted when designing the transmission structure, and it was automatically compensated by the CNC system.
-Therefore, the CNC machine tool has a higher processing accuracy, especially the consistency of parts processing in the same batch, and the product quality is stable The pass rate is high, which is incomparable with ordinary machine tools.
+The transmission system and the structure have high rigidity and stability to reduce errors.
+Therefore, CNC machine has higher machining accuracy, especially the consistency of parts manufacturing in the same batch, and the product quality is stable, the pass rate is high, which is incomparable with ordinary machine tools.

-CNC machine tools can use a larger amount of cutting, which effectively saves processing time.
-CNC machine tools or machining centers also have automatic speed change, automatic tool change and other automatic operation functions, which greatly shorten the auxiliary time, and once a stable processing process is formed, there is no need to perform inter-process inspection and measurement.
+CNC machines can use a larger amount of cutting, which effectively saves processing time.
+CNC machines also have automatic speed change, automatic tool change and other automatic operation functions, which greatly shorten the auxiliary time, and once a stable processing process is formed, there is no need to perform inter-process inspection and measurement.
 Therefore, the productivity of CNC machining is 3-4 times higher than that of ordinary machine tools, or even more.

-The CNC machine tool performs automatic processing according to the CNC program of the processed parts.
-When the processing object changes, as long as the CNC program is changed, there is no need to use special process equipment such as masters and templates.
+CNC machine performs automatic processing according to the CNC program of the processed parts.
+When the machining object changes, as long as the CNC program is changed, there is no need to use special process equipment such as masters and templates.
 This is helpful to shorten the production preparation cycle and promote product replacement.

-Some mechanical parts formed by complex curves and curved surfaces are difficult to process or even impossible to complete with conventional techniques and manual operations, and can be easily realized by CNC machine tools using multi-coordinate axes linkage.
+Some mechanical parts formed by complex curves and curved surfaces are difficult to process or even impossible to complete with conventional techniques and manual operations, and can be easily realized by CNC machines using multi-coordinate axes linkage.